Anonymous error message system

-Nevertheless, care should be taken to maximize anonymity.
-At a minimum, there should also be the possibility of an additional anonymous error message Company give.
+Nevertheless, the greatest possible anonymity should be ensured.
+At least there should also be the possibility of an additional anonymous error message in the company.

 Systematic detection of all errors

-The fundamental question a company must ask is how to detect errors.
+The basic question a company must ask is how to detect errors.
 To clarify:

 - Which instruments, such as forms and computer systems, are used?